-On various occasions throughout the year you will see a lot of people in red gowns.
+On various occasions throughout the year you will see many students in red gowns.
 These eyecatching gowns were introduced during the late 17th century so that owners of the local taverns could easily spot students, as they were not allowed to drink.
 Today the gowns are purely ceremonial and are worn at formal occasions, University ceremonies, at Chapel services on a Sunday, on Pier Walks and to welcome visitors to the University.